aprilmintacpineda/webpack-multi-build-template/README.md

 1. Clone the repository.
 2. `npm i`
+3. development

+- `npm run start:web` -- to start development in web.
-3. `npm run start` -- A browser will open and you can start development.
+- `npm run start:native` -- to start development in native.

 4. `npm run build` -- to build for production.
 Your files would be at `builds/`.

 #### Serving built files